 A reminder here that to find the inverted form of a scale we write out its ascending form numerically with regard to its intervallic structure, 1=semitone 2=tone etc. Our chosen scale has the following structure: 1221213.
 We then write the series backwards and use it in ascending order.
 Strictly speaking, we should start at the top and work down from left to right since upside down music is, well, upside down.
 The roots are at the top!
 My advice is not to think anymore along those lines because of our up-down/north-south orientation and the overwhelming influence of gravity (something else we haven’t a clue about yet).
 The harmonic series, which has its fundamental tone at the bottom, also affects the acceptability, or otherwise, of the position of the various chordal functions in orchestration.

 I made an exact (‘real’) inversion direct from the original progression.
 A rhythmically compressed (very short note values) version of the resulting three part harmonies produces three horizontal motifs (each of the voice lines) that I’ve played around with using ‘rotation’ forms.
 This involves repeating the motif, beginning on each successive note in the series until you exhaust the process.
-The motifs are eventually combined vertically in an acceptable distribution, quite different to the original harmonies (I won’t enlarge on this since every case will be unique – learn by doing) and come to rest on what we would call a diminished chord, which happens to be common to both the keys we’re using.
-Now that will be useful.
+The motifs are eventually combined vertically in an acceptable distribution, quite different to the original harmonies:

 Often, an inverted chord progression will require us to rearrange the voices to achieve an acoustically satisfactory solution.
 It’s still the same progression, essentially.

-The signature can be inserted as a text object or graphic but I always have to paste this onto the master copy.
-The accidentals then all have to be inserted or cancelled out manually, a method which takes time and is prone to errors.
+If a notation program can’t handle unorthodox key signatures, the signature can be inserted as a text object or graphic.
+The accidentals all have to be inserted or cancelled out manually, a method which takes time and is prone to errors.
 The first part of the current composition can be written in 5b’s and the Bbb’s put in manually (on a C root).
 But what about this new key, with D sharp and F sharp?
-I’m not trying to turn base metal into gold, I’m just writing music.

 Having said all this, on second thoughts, since we’re all conditioned to reading orthodox signatures, perhaps it’s simpler for all concerned to stick with them and write in the accidentals.